NaluKit/malio/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.nalukit/malio.svg?colorB=44cc11)](https://search.maven.org/artifact/com.github.nalukit/malio)
 [![Build & Deploy](https://github.com/NaluKit/malio/actions/workflows/build.yaml/badge.svg?branch=dev)](https://github.com/NaluKit/malio/actions/workflows/build.yaml)

 Malio is a tiny framework to validate POJOs using annotations.
-It is easy to use by just annotating the members of a POJO.
+It is easy to use by just adding annotations to members of a POJO.
 No writing of validations or validators.
 Based on the annotations inside the POJO, the processor generates a validator.

 Each validator offers two methods for validation:

-* **check**: check the POJO and in case of an error throw an exception
+* **check**: check the POJO and as soon as an error is detected throw an exception
 * **validate**: validate the POJO, collect all error messages and return a validation result

-Here is an example using malio:
+Here is an example using Malio:

 ```java
 @MalioValidator